Katerunner/Visualization/HW1/README.md

 ## Homework #1

+**General**

+All code is in the Jupyter Notebook - *main.ipynb*.

+Using common libraries:
+- pandas
+- numpy
+- PIL
+- altair (not used)
+- matplotlib

 **Data processing:**

 Before loading the .csv file as pandas DataFrame, I deleted the first line of the .csv file (title I guess), and saved it as *data.csv*.
 Then, I dropped unnecessary columns and found the average temperature for each year.
 I did not converted the year value to the datetime, although it could have opened more possibilities with data aggregation and further visualization, it was not needed.

-All code is in the Jupyter Notebook - *main.ipynb*

 **Visualization:**